Sanctuary Matters: Testimony and Best Practices

 Saturday and Sunday, September 16 and 17

-Saturday, September 16: Reflection and Training for congregations in discernment about offering sanctuary
+Saturday, September 16: Reflection and Training for congregations in discernment about offering sanctuary to immigrants facing deportation.

 Keynote speaker, Rev. Noel Andersen